 - Not Cricket - Something out of line, unfair or ridiculous, as in; "That's just not cricket."
 Naturally comes from Cricket terminology; most of these are also be found in Britain.
 Other common cricket terms used in non-cricketing life:

 - Hit for Six - To be surprised and heavily defeated or wrong-footed.
 Or Megaton Punched.

 - Let through to the Keeper - To actively decide not to deal with a difficult subject.

 - Stumped - Same as in American usage, but with the added imprimatur of being a very vivid image to an Australian, since it is a cricketing term.

-- Wrong'un - In cricket, a ball that is bowled to spin the opposite direction to which it would otherwise spin; in real life, similar to the US "Curve Ball."
+- Wrong'un - In cricket, a ball that is bowled to spin the opposite direction to which it would otherwise spin, much like a curveball in baseball; in real life, essentially equivalent to the figurative "curveball" in US slang.

 - Sticky Wicket - A difficult situation.

 - Play a straight bat - a simple defensive batting move; in real life, to be simple and direct and honest.